tigera-solutions/calicocloud-kaas-workshop-demo/modules/host-protection.md

     If the frontend service port was configured correctly, the `nc` command should show you that the port is open.
     ```bash
-    #test connection to frontend 30080 port from your local shell, the result will be 30080 open.
+    #test connection to frontend 30080 port from your local shell and Cloud9, the result will be 30080 open.
     nc -zv <PUB_IP> 30080
     ```

-7. Implement a Calico policy to control access to the service of NodePort type, which only allow `VM_IP` with port `30080` to frontend service.
+7. Implement a Calico policy to control access to the service of NodePort type, which will deny `VM_IP` with port `30080` to frontend service.

     get public IP of Cloud9 instance in the Cloud9 shell
     ```bash
     VM_IP=$(curl -s http://169.254.169.254/latest/meta-data/public-ipv4)

     # deploy HEP policy
-    sed -i "s/\${VM_IP}/${VM_IP}\/32/g" ./demo/host-end-point/frontend-nodeport-allow.yaml
+    sed -i "s/\${VM_IP}/${VM_IP}\/32/g" ./demo/host-end-point/frontend-nodeport-deny.yaml

     #For other variations/shells the following syntax may be required
-    sed -i "" "s/\${VM_IP}/${VM_IP}\/32/g" ./demo/host-end-point/frontend-nodeport-allow.yaml
+    sed -i "" "s/\${VM_IP}/${VM_IP}\/32/g" ./demo/host-end-point/frontend-nodeport-deny.yaml

-    kubectl apply -f demo/host-end-point/frontend-nodeport-allow.yaml
+    kubectl apply -f demo/host-end-point/frontend-nodeport-deny.yaml

-    # test access from Cloud9 shell, the result will be 30080 open.
+    # test access from Cloud9 shell, the result will be 30080 Connection timed out.
     nc -zv $PUB_IP 30080

-    # test access from local shell, the result will be 30080 Operation timed out
+    # test access from local shell, the result will be 30080 open.
     nc -zv <PUB_IP> 30080
     ```